tklab-tud/uscxml/README.md

 		<td><tt>Failed</tt></td>
 		<td>"test that none of the system variables can be modified"</td>
 		<td>uSCXML allows writing to <tt>_event</tt>.
 This is very useful to have a scope
-			that vanishes when processing an event is finished.</td>
+			that vanishes when processing an event is finished.
+I raised the issue on the ML and it might make it into a later draft</td>
 	</tr>
 	<tr>
 		<td><tt><a href="https://github.com/tklab-tud/uscxml/blob/master/test/samples/w3c/ecma/test346.scxml">346</a></tt></td>